 Babies have relatively weak neck muscles and can't control their heads during the first few months after birth.
 If the baby sling's fabric or your body presses against a baby's nose and mouth, the baby might not be able to breathe.
 This can quickly lead to suffocation.
 A baby sling can also keep a baby curled in a C shape, making it hard for a baby to breathe.

 - Read the instructions.
 Double-check the baby sling's weight minimum before placing your newborn in it.

 - Keep your baby's airways unobstructed.
-Make sure your baby's face isn't covered by the baby sling and is visible to you at all times.
+Make sure your baby's face isn't covered by the baby sling or your body and is visible to you at all times.

 - Take caution when bending.
 Bend at the knees, rather than at the waist, if you pick up something while holding your baby in a baby sling.
 This will help keep your baby settled securely in the sling.

 - Keep an eye out for wear and tear.
 Repair any rips or tears in the sling's seams and fasteners.